codepath/android_guides/Design-Support-Library.md

 ### Setup

 Open the [SDK Manager](https://developer.android.com/tools/support-library/setup.html) to download this new support library or use [[Jake Wharton's SDK Manager|Installing-Android-SDK-Tools#installing-the-android-sdk-automated-way]] to download the package for you.
-The support library is currently not published on a public Maven repository, but the SDK Manager will make it available to your local repository.
+Your builds will not find the package unless your first download the dependency.

 Make sure that you have at least the Android Gradle plugin v1.2.3 supported.
 There are several issues with using older versions including some support library widgets fail to render correctly (see [issue](https://code.google.com/p/android/issues/detail?id=170841)).